Dr. Eric Detweiler

 Areas of Expertise

-rhetoric and writing pedagogy, rhetorical theory, sound studies, podcasting, digital rhetoric
+rhetoric and writing pedagogy, rhetorical theory, digital writing, video games, podcasting

 Biography

-Eric Detweiler joined the department in 2016, and he has since taught undergraduate and graduate courses including Rhetoric and Recorded Sound, Video Games and/as Literature, Digital Rhetoric and Writing, History of Rhetoric, and Fermentation, Culture, and Writing.
+Eric Detweiler joined the department in 2016, and he has since taught undergraduate and graduate courses including Digital Writing, Rhetoric and Recorded Sound, Narrative Design for Games, Video Games and/as Literature, Public Writing and Rhetoric, and History of Rhetoric.
 He directs MTSU's Public Writing and Rhetoric program.

-Read More »Eric Detweiler joined the department in 2016, and he has since taught undergraduate and graduate courses including Rhetoric and Recorded Sound, Video Games and/as Literature, Digital Rhetoric and Writing, History of Rhetoric, and Fermentation, Culture, and Writing.
+Read More »Eric Detweiler joined the department in 2016, and he has since taught undergraduate and graduate courses including Digital Writing, Rhetoric and Recorded Sound, Narrative Design for Games, Video Games and/as Literature, Public Writing and Rhetoric, and History of Rhetoric.
 He directs MTSU's Public Writing and Rhetoric program.

 His book, Responsible Pedagogy: Moving Beyond Authority and Mastery in Higher Education, examines the history of writing and rhetoric pedagogy and makes a fresh case for the importance and value of public higher education and writing and rhetoric's role in it.
-He also studies digital rhetoric and multimodal composition, paying particular attention to the rise of podcasts and video games.
-He runs a podcast called Rhetoricity.
-His writing has been published in journals including Philosophy & Rhetoric, enculturation, and Rhetoric Review, as well as the collections Tuning in to Soundwriting and Teaching Games and Game Studies in Literature Classrooms.
+He runs a podcast called Rhetoricity, and his writing has been published in journals including Philosophy & Rhetoric, enculturation, and Rhetoric Review, as well as the collections Tuning in to Soundwriting and Teaching Games and Game Studies in Literature Classrooms.

 Publications